 Working with roll printers

-Roll printers are the best choice if you have a high volume of labels to print.
-Cost per label is usually lower, and by having a dedicated printer you skip many of the hassles typically related to working with a standard printer, such as having to load the right paper each time you need to print labels.
+Roll printers are the best choice if you need to print many labels.
+The cost per label is usually lower, and using a dedicated printer can help you avoid problems that are often associated with a standard printer, such as having to load the correct paper every time you have to print labels.

 If you work with a roll printer this tutorial will help you understand the steps required to properly setup Labeljoy to print to a roll printer.

-We’ll be creating a typical in-house label, with texts and a barcode and we’ll be printing on a Zebra TLP 3842 roll printer.
+We will generate a typical label for internal use with text and a barcode and will print it with a Zebra TLP 3842 roll printer.

 The Zebra TLP 3842 roll printer